HL7/fhir/guides/daf2/pages/_includes/daf-core-pract-intro.md

 This profile sets minimum expectations for the [Practitioner] resource to record [content] associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-Practitioner profile:

+-   Query for an practitioner by name or specialty
+-   Query for a practitioner within a city or state
+-   Query for a practitiioner by orgnaizational relationships

 ##### Mandatory Data Elements and Terminology